-Before a guardianship hearing takes place, the presiding judge will appoint a court evaluator to assess the alleged incapacitated person’s situation.
+Before a Guardianship Hearing takes place, the presiding judge will appoint a court evaluator to assess the alleged incapacitated person’s situation.
 The evaluator will confirm whether there is clear evidence that the person needs assistance and advise on which areas the guardian should be granted authority, such as decisions related to finances, housing or health care.
 While the evaluation is an important first step, it does not preclude the necessity of a hearing.

 The court will assess the respondent’s ability to make responsible decisions regarding the management of their person and finances.
 They will also examine the petitioner’s plan for the management of their affairs and its appropriateness for the respondent’s situation.

-A guardianship hearing can be a straightforward process, but there are several factors that can complicate it, particularly if the respondent does not want a guardian or there is disagreement over who the guardian should be.
+A Guardianship Hearing can be a straightforward process, but there are several factors that can complicate it, particularly if the respondent does not want a guardian or there is disagreement over who the guardian should be.
 The respondent has the right to request a jury of six peers to weigh in on the decision.

-The Brooklyn guardianship lawyers at Korsinsky & Klein LLP, have the knowledge and experience to help families in all types of guardianship cases.
+Our lawyers have the knowledge and experience to help families in all types of Guardianship cases.
 We understand that every family is different, and we provide tailored solutions to ensure that seniors’ interests are protected.
-With offices conveniently located in Brooklyn, New York, and Lakewood, New Jersey, we provide comprehensive representation in guardianship hearings throughout Manhattan, Long Island and Westchester, New York.
-Call us today at 212-257-0199or contact us online for an initial consultation.
+Based in New York City, we have convenient offices in Manhattan, Brooklyn and New Jersey, and we serve clients throughout both states.
+Call us today at 212-257-0199 or contact us online for an initial consultation.